Wildland-Urban Interface · Structural Defense · Patent Pending

 Track One Non-Provisional

-USPTO Track One Non-Provisional Patent Application — eight primary claim elements targeting the concealed apex manifold architecture and continuous surface-adhering water sheet delivery method.
+USPTO Track One Non-Provisional Patent Application — primary claim elements covering the concealed apex manifold architecture and continuous surface-adhering water sheet delivery method.
 Track One prioritized examination.

 Filed